ID: PMRREP32448

 In the Middle East and Africa, Nigeria is likely to be a significant palm oil producer.
 In September 2024, the country signed a Memorandum of Understanding (MoU) with Indonesia to accelerate palm oil production.
 The MoU focuses on bolstering income for small-scale farmers and improving production techniques.
 The agreement was signed by the Indonesian Palm Oil Association (IPOA) and the National Palm Produce Association of Nigeria (NPPAN).

 Similarly, in February 2025, Raedial Farms Limited announced its plan to cultivate a wide 100,000 hectares of palm oil plantations in Nigeria.
 This initiative is projected to help bolster the country’s palm oil production, creating several jobs and pushing economic activities in surrounding areas.
-The expansion project will likely generate revenue of over US$ 1.5 Bn for Raedial Farms and strengthen its position as a leading agricultural company in the country.
+The expansion project is anticipated to generate a revenue of over US$ 1.5 Bn for Raedial Farms and strengthen its position as a leading agricultural company in the country.

-The global market for palm oil houses several multinational companies that make it highly competitive.
-Key players are anticipated to engage in strategic mergers and acquisitions with cultivators to ensure uninterrupted supply of raw materials.
+The global palm oil market houses several multinational companies that make it highly competitive.
+Key players are anticipated to engage in strategic mergers and acquisitions with cultivators to ensure an uninterrupted supply of raw materials.
 Volatility in raw material prices, however, may adversely affect profitability.

 Details |